ektrah/libsodium-core/INSTALL.md

 **libsodium for .NET** can be installed as follows:

-    dotnet add package Sodium.Core --version 1.3.4
+    $ dotnet add package Sodium.Core --version 1.3.4

+## Supported Platforms

-The *Sodium.Core* package is intended to run on [supported versions of .NET](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core) on the following platforms:
+The *Sodium.Core* package is intended to run on all [supported versions of .NET](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core) on the following platforms: